Man convicted of 1-punch death in Las Vegas sees parole board

 Keeler was concerned about Beach’s criminal history and a pattern of violence.
 He pointed out that there’s a difference between behaving well in an institution and behaving well in the community.

-In 2o08, Beach was sentenced to prison after he shot Long Chau, now 30, seven times in the torso.
+In 2008, Beach was sentenced to prison after he shot Long Chau, now 30, seven times in the torso.
 Chau spent four months in the hospital.

 Beach was released in 2014 after serving five years in prison.